Tailwind is one of those tools that every single blogger talks about (including me).

 I only joined 8 group boards in 3 months and I chose to put a much larger focus on creating my own boards.

-Starting a blog has been a game changer for me.
+Starting a blog has been a game-changer for me.
 It has allowed me to work from home, reach an amazing audience of people and fulfill my dream of teaching.
 But blogging isn’t all rainbows and butterflies.
-There’s a lot to learn but, if you want to learn exactly how to start a blog that turns into a business and makes you $100,000 a year, check out Paul Scriven’s membership, Dare to Conquer.
-With over 9 courses, including the $100,000 climb, you will learn exactly what it takes to create a thriving business. (p.s it’s only $99 a month) Sign up Here.
+There’s a lot to learn but if you want to learn exactly how to start a blog that turns into a sustainable and scalable business grab a copy of my eBook here.

 Manual Pinning Strategy